floydhub/floyd-docs/docs/guides/run_a_job.md

 ### Maximum Runtime

-The `--max-runtime` flag lets you set a maximum runtime duration for your job.
+The `--max-runtime` flag lets you set a maximum runtime duration (in seconds) for your job.
 If a running job exceeds its maximum runtime, FloydHub will stop the job and save any output that was generated until that point.